wumeibomb/SumLab-Projects/README.md

       causing an uneven format so I have chosen not to include it.
    - third, adding more than one project.
 Instead of adding the next, it updates the first.
 ### To work on the project:
-Git clone this repository into your system using Ubuntu
+- Git clone this repository into your system using Ubuntu
-- Run the code on yout chosen platform, (I used VS code) and write in the terminal " npm run dev ".
+- Run the code on your chosen platform (I used VS code) and write in the terminal " npm run dev ".
 - This command will give you a local host for you to copy or click the link to go check the website.

-[Note]
+> [!Note]
- - I didn't deploy as the instructions on the sumLab page ask us to link our gitHub not the webpage itself.
+  I didn't deploy as the instructions on the sumLab page ask us to link our gitHub not the webpage itself.